Burst Angel: Anime

 Burst Angel, animated by Gonzo, directed by Koichi Ohata and written by Fumihiko Shimo, was broadcast for twenty-four episodes on TV Asahi from April 7 to September 22, 2004.
-The opening theme for the series is "Loosey" by THE STRiPES while the ending theme is "Under the Sky" by cloudica in Japanese and Caitlin Glass in English.
+The opening theme for the series is "Loosey" by the Stripes while the ending theme is "Under the Sky" by Coudica in Japanese and Caitlin Glass in English.

 The complete collection of DVDs from Funimation have been released as of January 2, 2009.
 This DVD set includes episodes 1–24 and the OVA.
 The complete collection was later released on Blu-ray on September 29, 2009.
-The entire series, except the OVA, is also available on PlayStation Network's Video store.
+The series was made available on PlayStation Network's Video store in 2008.
+Following Funimation's merging with Crunchyroll, the series was added to the platform in September 2022.